KlasterK/moonsbox/README.md

 - Get rid of tkinter.filedialog dependency and make our own opener of native file dialog. (✓)
 - Make capturing system for the game on top of FFMPEG. (✓)
 - Make the first release of the game. (✓)
-- Spread the game.
+- Spread the game. (✓)
-- Create a chat for the game.
+- Create a chat for the game. (✓)
 - Start developing native (C++) version of gamemap.py.
 - Native version of simulation.py.
 - Native version of renderer.py.
-- Native version of materials.py (but keep support of Python-written classes).
+- Native version of materials.py.
 - Add more materials.
 - Add alternative to keyboard controls in form of widgets.
 - Add full touchscreen support.